wangyufei1989/MRST-HYD/README.md

 # mrst_ch
-offshore CO2 storage with hydrate formation
-This repository contains the file for library: MRST_CH.
+This repository contains the file for library: MRST_CH, which is a toolbox for simulating offshore CO2 storage with hydrate formation

 The main file of the example file is given in the folder 'benchmark and example'.
 One only need to go into this folder and find the example file and run it.